-Assigned - This balance represents estimated amounts that are set aside for special education, technology repairs, and class size reduction.
+Assigned - This balance represents estimated amounts that are set aside for special education, class size reduction, technology repairs, Westonka Wings program, and school renovation.

 B. Net Position

 Restricted net position is comprised of the total positive General Fund restricted fund balance plus the positive fund balances of the Food Service, Community Service, and Debt Service Funds, and the effects of the conversion to the government-wide statements.